vscode-restructuredtext/vscode-restructuredtext/README.md

 1. Upgrade to Visual Studio Code 1.43.0 or above.
 1. Switch to the Extensions view by clicking the fifth icon in the left most bar.
 1. Type "restructuredtext" in the search box and hit Enter key.
-1. Click "Install" button to install "reStructuredText" extension.
+1. Click "Install" button to install "reStructuredText" extension (by LeXtudio Inc.).

 After installing this extension, please visit [the homepage for this extension](https://docs.restructuredtext.net) to learn how to use it.

 ## Contributing to the code

-Check out the [development documentation](https://docs.restructuredtext.net/en/latest/articles/development.html) for more details on how to contribute to this extension!
+Check out the [development documentation](https://docs.restructuredtext.net/articles/development.html) for more details on how to contribute to this extension!

 Check the [dashboard on work items](https://waffle.io/vscode-restructuredtext/vscode-restructuredtext).